jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d1b.md

 The nominal market price of every commodity is regulated by the amount of silver actually in the coin and not so much by its nominal value.
 Therefore, this nominal sum is higher when the coin is much debased by clipping and wearing.

-145 In the present century, the silver coin was at its lowest standard weight than at present.
+{{< s v="145" >}} In the present century, the silver coin was at its lowest standard weight than at present.

 Though very much defaced, its value has been kept up by the value of the gold coin for which it is exchanged.
 Before the recent re-coinage, the gold coin was much defaced too.
 But it was less defaced than the silver coin.

 On the contrary in 1695, the value of the silver coin was not kept up by the gold coin.
 A guinea then exchanged for 30 shillings [360 pence] of the worn and clipt silver.
 Before the recent gold re-coinage, the price of silver bullion was seldom higher than 67 pence an ounce.
 The mint price is 62 pence.

 But in 1695, the common price of silver bullion was 77 pence an ounce.

 This is 15 pence above the mint price.

 Even before the recent gold re-coinage, the gold and silver coins was not supposed to be more than 8% below the standard value of silver bullion.

 In 1695, it was supposed to be near 25% below that value.
 But immediately after the great re-coinage in King William's time, most of the current silver coin was nearer to its standard weight than at present.

 There was no great public calamity in the present century to discourage tillage or interrupt commerce.
 The bounty always unnaturally raises wheat prices.
 But it may lower or raise its price based on the principles of a system which I will explain hereafter.

-146 The value of silver rose in proportion to the value of wheat during the present century.
+{{< s v="146" >}} The value of silver rose in proportion to the value of wheat during the present century.

 It probably began to rise before the end of the last century.

-147 In 1687, the price of the quarter of nine bushels of the best wheat at Windsor market was 302 pence This price was its lowest price since 1595.
+{{< s v="147" >}} In 1687, the price of the quarter of nine bushels of the best wheat at Windsor market was 302 pence This price was its lowest price since 1595.

-148 Mr. Gregory King was an expert on wheat prices.
+{{< s v="148" >}} Mr. Gregory King was an expert on wheat prices.
 In 1688, he estimated the average grower's price of wheat in years of moderate plenty to be 42 pence the bushel or 336 pence the quarter.
 [42 pence * 8]

 The grower's price was called the contract price.
 - It was the price at which a farmer contracts for a certain number of years to deliver a certain quantity of wheat to a dealer.